- Home

 100% Foreign Ownership

-100% Foreign Ownership are allowed in most of the sectors, removing the need for a local partner.
+100% foreign ownership is permitted in most sectors, removing the need for a local partner.

 Tax Benefits

-The kingdom offers 20% corporate tax, no personal income tax, and a standard VAT rate of 15% with certain exemptions for exports and international services.
+The Kingdom offers a 20% corporate tax rate, no personal income tax, and a standard VAT rate of 15% with certain exemptions for exports and international services.

 Record Growth in Business Registrations